Lal Kularatne

 Mahathanthilage Lal Kularatne (born May 5, 1949 as ලාල් කුලරත්න) [Sinhala]), popularly as Lal Kularatne, is an actor in Sri Lankan cinema, stage drama and television.
 Kularatne is best known for the role Liyana Mahaththaya in Ethuma teledrama and role Adiriyan in Batti teledrama.

 Personal life

 He completed his education from Vidyarathna University College, Horana.
-He passed A/L examination through commerce stream and was able to enter to the university.
+He passed A/L examination through commerce stream and was able to enter the university.
 She is married to Sriyani Perera, who is the elder sister of popular actress Devika Mihirani.
 Devika is married to popular artist, late Vijaya Nandasiri.
 He was a teacher by profession until fired due to lengthy vacation took for a stage drama showed in abroad in 2004.
 The couple has two sons - Awantha, Hirantha, and two daughters - Arundathi, Sanduni.

 Acting career

 At the school, his teacher was popular veteran artist Hemasiri Liyanage.
 Kularatne started acting under his guidance along with his classmates such as Dharmasiri Bandaranayake and Douglas Siriwardena.
 His maiden stage drama appearance came through Rathu Hattakari directed by Lucien Bulathsinhala.
 Then he acted in Nariya Saha Keju, where he met his future wife.

 His television drama career started with Sirisa Kothalawala's Mora Giri Gamana.
 His most popular television acting came through comedy roles in Batti and Ethuma.
 According to critics, his best teledrama acting came through Sasara Sakman, which is still did not televised.